niravcodes/niravcodes.github.io/_portfolio/jekyllblog.md

 - random

 ---
-I will populate my projects page the next time I have some free time.
+I will populate my projects page the next time I have a huge block of free time.
 Thanks for checking.